 Because of special provisions normally present in leases involving terminal space and other airport facilities owned by a governmental unit or authority, the economic life of such facilities for purposes of classifying a lease is essentially indeterminate.
 Likewise, it may not be practicable to determine the fair value of the underlying asset.
-If it is impracticable to determine the fair value of the underlying asset.
 If it is impracticable to determine the fair value of the underlying asset and such leases also do not provide for a transfer of ownership or a purchase option that the lessee is reasonably certain to exercise, they should be classified as operating leases.
 This guidance also applies to leases of other facilities owned by a governmental unit or authority in which the rights of the parties are essentially the same as in a lease of airport facilities.
 Examples of such leases may be those involving facilities at ports and bus terminals.
 The guidance in this paragraph is intended to apply to leases only if all of the following conditions are met:

 - a.
 The underlying asset is owned by a governmental unit or authority. - b.
 The underlying asset is part of a larger facility, such as an airport, operated by or on behalf of the lessor. - c.
 The underlying asset is a permanent structure or a part of a permanent structure, such as a building, that normally could not be moved to a new location. - d.
 The lessor, or in some circumstances a higher governmental authority, has the explicit right under the lease agreement or existing statutes or regulations applicable to the underlying asset to terminate the lease at any time during the lease term, such as by closing the facility containing the underlying asset or by taking possession of the facility. - e.
-The lease neither transfers ownership of the underlying asset to the lessee nor allows the lessee to purchase or otherwise acquire ownership of the underlying asset. - f.
-The underlying asset or equivalent asset in the same service area cannot be purchased or leased from a nongovernmental unit or authority.
-An equivalent asset in the same service area is an asset that would allow continuation of essentially the same service or activity as afforded by the underlying asset without any appreciable difference in economic results to the lessee.
+The lease neither transfers ownership of the underlying asset to the lessee nor allows the lessee to purchase or otherwise acquire ownership of the underlying asset.